National Guard couple weds via Internet

-The event is believed to be the Army's first Internet wedding be-
+The wedding is believed to be the Army's first Internet wedding between soldiers.

-Evans and Everton had originally meant to marry next summer, after Evans' tour in Iraq was completed.
+Evans and Everton had originally meant to marry in the summer of 2005, after Evans' tour in Iraq was completed.
 They moved up the date when word came that Everton also was being mobilized.
-Colorado is one of a handful of states that permit proxy weddings for nonresidents.
+Colorado is one of only a few U.S. states that permit proxy weddings for nonresidents.

 William Jackson is a Maryland-based freelance writer.